Ho people: Culture

-Ho village life revolves around five main parab or festivals.
+Ho village life revolves around five main porob or festivals.
 The most important festival, Mage Parab, takes place in the late winter month of Magha and marks the completion of the agricultural cycle.
-It is a week-long celebration held to honor Singbonga, the creator god.
-Other lesser bonga (spirits) are also honored throughout the week.
-Baa Parab, the festival of flowers held in mid-spring, celebrates the yearly blossoming of the sacred Sal trees.
-Sohrai or Gaumara is the most important agricultural festival, the date of which usually coincides with the nationwide festivities in the fall.
-It is a village wide celebration with music and dancing held in honor of the cattle used in cultivation.
+It is a week-long celebration held to honour Singbonga, the creator god.
+Other lesser bonga (spirits) are also honoured throughout the week.
+Baa Porob, the festival of flowers held in mid-spring, celebrates the yearly blossoming of the sacred Sal trees.
+Sohrai or Gaumára is the most important agricultural festival, the date of which usually coincides with the nationwide festivities in the fall.
+It is a village wide celebration with music and dancing held in honour of the cattle used in cultivation.
 During the ceremonies, the cows are painted with a flour and dye mix, anointed with oil and prayed over after a black chicken is sacrificed to an image of the cattle bonga.
-Baba Hermutu is the ceremonial first sowing.
-The date is set each year in the early spring by the deurior priest pahan who also officiates the three-day ceremony by praying and commencing his first sowing of the year.
-Jomnama Parab is held in late fall before the first harvest is eaten to thank the spirits for a trouble-free harvest.
+Baba Hermúṭu is the ceremonial first sowing.
+The date is set each year in the early spring by the diuri or priest, who also officiates the three-day ceremony by praying and commencing his first sowing of the year.
+Jomnama Porob is held in late fall before the first harvest is eaten to thank the spirits for a trouble-free harvest.

 Dance is important to Adivasi culture in general and for the Ho, it is more than simply a means of entertainment.
 Their songs are generally accompanied by dances which change with the seasons.
 Songs and distinctively choreographed dance are integral parts of Ho culture and art, as well as important parts of their traditional festivals, especially Mage Parab.
 Most villages have a dedicated dancing ground, called akhra, usually consisting of a cleared space of hard ground under a spreading tree.
 Dances are organised on a staggered basis in the villages so that other villagers can participate.
-Traditional Ho music incorporates native instruments including a dama (drum), dholak, dumeng (mandar), and the rutu (flute).
+Traditional Ho music incorporates native instruments including a Dama (drum), Dumaṅ (barrel drum), and the Rutu (flute).

-The Ho people brew handia, called by them diyeng.
+The Ho people brew rice wine, called Ḍiaṅ.

 Religion

-In the 2001 national census, 91% of the Hos declared that they professed "other religions and persuations", meaning that they do not consider themselves to belong to any of the major religious groups and follow their indigenous religious systems called "Sarna" or Sarnaism.
+In the 2001 national census, 91% of the Hos of Jharkhand declared that they professed "other religions and persuations", meaning that they do not consider themselves to belong to any of the major religious groups and follow their indigenous religious systems called "Sarna" or Sarnaism.
 Also known as sarna dhorom ("religion of the holy woods"), this religion plays an important part in the life of adivasi.
 Their beliefs in gods, goddesses and spirits are ingrained in them from childhood.
 The religion of the Hos resembles, to a great extent that of Santhals, Oraons, Mundas, and other tribal people in the region.
 All religious rituals are performed by a village priest known as a deuri.
 However, he is not required to propitiate malevolent spirits or deities.
 The spirit doctor deowa takes care of this.